FAU-LS12-RC/MoDesA/README.md

 First, the [CMakeLists](CMakeLists.txt) file needs the option `matlab` `on` and `synthesis` `off`.
 After CMake configuration with this setting is done the user needs to switch the `matlab` option to `off` and the  `synthesis` option to `on`.
 Now the user can generate the project files and open the project from CMake.
 In Microsoft Visual Studio the user needs to create ALL_BUILD to generate the IP Blocks.
-If generation was successful, he can create the Vivado_test_model_hw_only project.
+If generation was successful, the user can create the Vivado_test_model_hw_only project.

 > Video GUI Steps on Windows
 [![Watch the video](img/video_img.png)](https://youtu.be/3QI5QKn2B-8)